RandomEngy/fcm-push-listener/README.md

 The original version is based on the NPM package [push-reciever](https://github.com/MatthieuLemoine/push-receiver) by Matthieu Lemoine.
 His [reverse-engineering effort](https://medium.com/@MatthieuLemoine/my-journey-to-bring-web-push-support-to-node-and-electron-ce70eea1c0b0) was quite heroic!

 The changes for v3 were based on [@aracna/fcm](https://aracna.dariosechi.it/fcm/get-started/) by Dario Sechi.

+v4 (async overhaul) was written by [WXY](https://github.com/unreadablewxy).

+# Minimum version

+Registration for versions older than 3.0.0 have stopped working as of June 20, 2024, since Google shut down an API it calls.

 # Build setup